neon-nyan/WwiseHi3Reader/README.md

 Or With Loop for One Track

     WwiseHi3Reader <path-of-the-game/single-pck-file> loop
-Or With Loop for One Track and start for specific Track Number
+Or With Loop for One Track and start from specific Track Number

     WwiseHi3Reader <path-of-the-game/single-pck-file> loop <number-of-track>
 For Listing Available Tracks Only: